 The Leopard Gecko has a wide tail which acts as a fat reserve and is utilized as an energy source when prey is hard to find.
 The tail is shorter than the length of the body.
 It has a pointed tip and a dilated middle.
 Leopard geckos can lose their tail (a process called “autotomy”) in order to escape potential predators, the wiggling of the lost tail distracts the predator.
 It is then regrown over the course of several months to a year, depending upon nutrition found after the dropping of the tail.
 Upon regeneration, the tail appears bulbous and irregular in pattern and color.
 The bone that was originally in the tail will have been lost, and the new tail lacks the ability to drop again.

 They have small claws ideal for terrestrial living, as opposed to the adhesive lamellae on the digits of other geckos.
-Therefore, they are not adept climbers.
+Therefore, they are adept climbers.
 They do possess movable eyelids, rare among geckos, and is what their Latin genus name refers to.
 (Eu = good, blepharos = eyelid)

 Common Physical Features

 The Leopard Gecko is a nocturnal ground dwelling gecko.
 It is hardy, prolific, and comes in a variety of interesting color and pattern morphs.
 Leopard Geckos reach a size of 8 to 10 inches and weigh 45-65 grams, although some have been known to reach 100 grams.
-Their lifespan in captivity is up to 22 years, although the oldest known leopard gecko lived to 28 years.
+Their lifespan in human care is up to 22 years, although the oldest known leopard gecko lived to 28 years.
 Most adults are yellow with dark brown spots.
 Leopard geckos are carnivorous and “dermatophagic”, meaning they eat the skin that they shed.

 Juveniles generally are banded yellow and dark brown which fades into the spotted pattern as the gecko matures.
 Today, breeders also have developed the “designer” and leucistic geckos.